 Learning at Clunes

-The Clunes learning program supports the International Baccalaureate Middle Years Program (IB MYP) with a focus on the arts, social and emotional learning and interdisciplinary learning.
+The Clunes learning program supports the Year 9 International Baccalaureate Middle Years Program (IB MYP), with a focus on the arts, social and emotional learning and interdisciplinary learning including mathematics and language acquisition.

 Service as Action sits at the core of an MYP education and is a key component of the Clunes Year 9 Program.
 Students are embedded in the local community and contribute meaningfully to the fabric of everyday life.
 They volunteer in local businesses and community organisations, put on public musical performances and work on local environmental projects.